 Literacy and language arts instruction is based on a workshop model.
 Students are explicitly taught how to write – developing strategies for good writing and building skills in craft, elaboration, and conventions.
 They are given ample time to cycle through the writing process of pre-writing, drafting, revising, editing and publishing as they explore narrative, essay, informational and opinion writing.
-In all cases, students are invested in their writing because they are involved in the selection of their topics.
-Similarly in reading, students play a critical role in the selection of fiction and nonfiction texts as they practice reading comprehension skills as well as their reading fluency and accuracy.
+In reading, students play a critical role in the selection of fiction and nonfiction texts as they practice reading comprehension skills as well as reading fluency and accuracy.

 Math in the fourth grade engages children’s thinking and reasoning abilities through age-appropriate problems and investigations in the areas of place value, operations, algebraic thinking, measurement, data, and geometry.
 During the year, students focus intensively in the following areas:

 First, students develop an understanding and fluency with the four basic mathematical operations with an emphasis on multi-digit multiplication and division involving multi-digit dividends.
 Second, students develop an understanding of fraction equivalence, addition and subtraction of fractions with like denominators, and multiplication of fractions by whole numbers.
 And third, students understand that geometric figures can be analyzed and classified based on their properties, such as having parallel sides, perpendicular sides, particular angle measurements, and symmetry.
 Students work individually and in small groups at a pace and level that best meets their needs as growing mathematicians.

 The focus of social studies in fourth grade is understanding multiple perspectives.
 This is explored through studying personal identities, the native peoples of the Pacific Northwest, Lewis and Clark and the Corps of Discovery, and human rights issues worldwide.